A group of three polar bears on the ice

 Polar bear cubs (c) Hans-Jurgen Mager, Unsplash

 The greatest threat to polar bear survival is loss of Arctic sea ice due to human-induced climate change.
-Climate change is resulting in higher ambient temperatures and an increasing number of erratic weather fluctuations across the range of polar bears.
-The loss of Arctic sea is progressing faster than most climate models predicted.
-Shockingly, it is now expected that there will be ice free summers in the Arctic by 2040, when only a fringe of ice will remain in Northeast Canada and Northern Greenland.
+Climate change is resulting in higher ambient temperatures and an increasing number of erratic weather fluctuations across polar bear habitat.
+The loss of Arctic sea ice is progressing faster than most climate models predicted.
+Shockingly, it is now expected that there will be ice-free summers in the Arctic by 2040, when only a fringe of ice will remain in Northeast Canada and Northern Greenland.

-Climate change can also lead to increases in forest fires that may have adverse effects on maternity denning habitat in sub-Arctic regions.
+Climate change can also lead to increases in forest fires that may have adverse effects on the habitat where polar bears give birth in maternity dens in sub-Arctic regions.
 Additionally, climate change could affect the spread of infectious diseases among polar bears by increasing potential exposure to disease-causing agents.
 These outbreaks may become a significant threat to polar bears.

-The US, Canada, and Greenland allow and manage a ‘subsistence harvest’, of polar bears, principally for meat, hides for clothing, and small-scale handicrafts.
+Polar bear hunting is allowed in the US, Canada, and Greenland.
+In these countries it is legal to hunt polar bears for a ‘subsistence harvest’, for meat, hides for clothing, and small-scale handicrafts.
 This is a traditional practice which has cultural, nutritional and economic importance to native people.
-Harvest is prohibited in Norway and Russia.
+Hunting polar bears is illegal in Norway and Russia.

 Sport hunting of polar bears only occurs in Canada and must be guided by local Inuit hunters.

-Although polar bears live in relatively pristine Arctic regions, toxic chemicals and industrial pollutants from human activities reach them by air and ocean currents as well as river run off.
+Although polar bears live in relatively pristine Arctic regions, toxic chemicals and industrial pollutants from human activities reach them by air and ocean currents as well as river run off, so polar bears are affected by pollution.
 As apex predators, at the top of the food chain, polar bears are exposed to high levels of pollutants because these substances build-up and concentrate in each level of the food chain.

 Increasing development and resource exploration in the Arctic, ice-breaking and shipping, ongoing oil extraction and associated oil spills are all contamination risks to the polar bear’s food chain.

-Conflict between polar bears and people is steadily increasing as their habitat, sea ice, shrinks due to human induced climate change.
+Conflict between humans and polar bears is steadily increasing as the polar bears’ habitat, sea ice, shrinks due to human-induced climate change.
 Polar bears are increasingly wandering into human habitations where food can be easily found.
-Polar bears can be extremely dangerous so their presence instils fear in people and can reduce tolerance.
-It can also increase the numbers being killed in attempts to deal with socalled problem polar bears
+Polar bears can be extremely dangerous so their presence instils fear in people, can reduce tolerance and negatively impacts human-polar bear coexistence.
+It can also increase the numbers being killed in attempts to deal with so–called ‘problem polar bears’.

 What is Born Free doing to help polar bears?